Rogerius, Oradea

 Rogerius (Hungarian: Rogériusz) is a district or quarter (cartier in Romanian) of Oradea, the largest city of Bihor County, Romania.
 It was named after Rogerius of Apulia, a bishop from the 13th century.

 Despite Oradea not being very large, Rogerius is usually regarded as a 'satellite-city' in its own right, due in part to its location at the western end of the city proper, near the border town of Borş, on the Hungarian border.
 Also, it is city's largest and most populated district other than the city centre, being home to many blocks of flats, as well as a large market.
+In the year 2017 Rogerius housed approximately 50.000 inhabitants, roughly a quarter of the city's entire population.

 It is also the first sign of Oradea visitors will see when coming from Western Europe or Hungary via Borş and European road E60.

 The western area of Rogerius contains a series of factories from Communist times, one of the most prominent being Sinteza, but also recently created industrial parks, where a few corporations opened new offices, taking advantage of Oradea's proximity to the border.